 In one of the [Harry Potter] books, there’s a line, “Fear of a name increases fear of the thing itself.”
 The fear of the word failure breeds this deep fear of the idea of failure.
 I don’t think we should be afraid of it at all.
 We should think of it as an opportunity or a mistake or just a stumbling block that lets you run a little faster, and go a little farther, and be a little stronger the next time you try and do something.

 Louisa meeting her idol, Sir Ken Robinson, at our Global Leadership Summit in Switzerland in 2015.

-Kim is a senior copywriter at EF.
+Kim is a writer and an associate creative director at EF.
 In a past life, she wrote about everything from online poker to deodorant.
 (She likes writing about educational travel better.)
 When not at work, you can most likely find Kim on the internet or eating cheese.